Paulmait/naturinex-app/PRIVACY_POLICY.md

 ## Medical Disclaimer

-**IMPORTANT**: MediScan provides educational information only and is not a substitute for professional medical advice, diagnosis, or treatment.
+**IMPORTANT**: Naturinex provides educational information only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult qualified healthcare providers before making medical decisions.

 ## Contact Information

 If you have questions about this Privacy Policy, please contact us:

-- **Email**: privacy@mediscan.app
+- **Email**: privacy@Naturinex.app
 - **Address**: [Your Business Address]
 - **Phone**: [Your Phone Number]

 ---

-*This Privacy Policy is effective as of the date listed above and governs your use of the MediScan service.*
+*This Privacy Policy is effective as of the date listed above and governs your use of the Naturinex service.*